 - Lastly, in a steady stream, slowly whisk in the boiling water until combined.

-- When the cake is done baking, let it sit in the pan for a few minutes, then remove and cool to room temp.
+- When the cake is done baking, let it sit in the pan for a few minutes, then transfer to a wire rack to cool to room temp.

 To make the chocolate buttercream